 The effective date for adoption of this amendment is annual periods beginning on or after January 1, 2025, although early adoption is permitted.
-The Group is in the process of evaluating the impact of the amendment.
+The Group has evaluated the amendment and the impact is not expected to be material on its consolidated financial statements.